Mako robotic-arm assisted hip and knee surgery at Circle Bath Hospital

 This proven and trusted system provides several patient benefits over and above standard surgery, including:

-- A surgical procedure customised to the patient’s exact requirements – the Mako system develops a pre-op plan and guides and assists the surgeon during surgery to ensure implants are placed in the optimum position
+- A surgical procedure customised to the patient’s exact requirements – the Mako system develops a pre-op plan and guides and assists the surgeon during joint replacement surgery to ensure implants are placed in the optimum position

 - New levels of accuracy within the operation – the system allows fine adjustments as the surgeon requires to get the most accurate result